Diabetes Prevention and Control Program

 • Ensure sustainability of CDC-recognized Diabetes Prevention Programs by increasing insurance reimbursement.

-DPCP works with accredited Diabetes Self-Management Education and Support (DSMES) programs of the American Association of Diabetes Educators and the American Diabetes Association, the Executive Office of Aging, the National Kidney Foundation, and other partners to promote quality healthcare that addresses type 2 diabetes in the community.
-This includes promotion of screening and testing for those with type 2 diabetes, supporting program availability and capacity, establishing systems for referral of patients into education programs, and providing support on reimbursement for DSME services.
+DPCP works with accredited Diabetes Self-Management Education and Support (DSMES) programs of the Association of Diabetes Care & Education Specialists and the American Diabetes Association, the Executive Office of Aging, the National Kidney Foundation, and other partners to promote quality healthcare that addresses type 2 diabetes in the community.
+This includes promotion of screening and testing for those with type 2 diabetes, supporting program availability and capacity, establishing systems for referral of patients into education programs, and providing support on reimbursement for DSMES services.
 DPCP and partners also support Stanford Diabetes Self-Management Programs (DSMP) by hosting trainings and convening stakeholders as part of the Healthy Aging Partnership.